 The original wood slat windows like so many other German halls, had been replaced with glass windows.
 With those open and fans circulating the air, it was a tolerable 90+ degrees on the dance floor.
 Frequent breaks outside where a nice breeze continued through the night was welcome.
 We changed shirts twice on this floor.

 Lindenau has several annual fundraising events.
 The Spring Chicken BBQ the 2nd Sunday in March and the Lindenau Harvest Home Sale & Lindenau Stew the first full weekend in November.
+They sell water and soda.
 For those of you interested in going in November, the hall is equipped with heaters.

 At the end of the dance, we caught up with Cal, the man you need to contact if you are interested in renting the hall.
 He told us a private rental would cost $500, a public event, like the one we were attending, would cost $600.